-- Cover larger plants – use bubble wrap, fabric or old sheets to cover larger shrubs and trees completely from the top to the ground.
-You need to do a tight package since most of the heat is coming from the ground and if the fabric reaches it, it will trap it inside the bubble.
-When the temperature rises, again, you should uncover the sheets.
+- Cover larger plants – use garden fleece, bubble wrap, fabric or old sheets to cover larger shrubs and trees completely from the top to the ground.
+You need to do a tight package since most of the heat is coming from the ground, and if the fabric reaches it, it will trap it inside the bubble.
+When the temperature rises again, you should uncover the sheets.

 - Damage control – if frost is coming, don’t use any fertilisers to speed up plant growth – you need to avoid tender plants being exposed to cold.
 Container gardening and sheet wrapping are arguably your best choices – more on them later on.
 If parts of your shrubs and trees get damaged, branches for that matter, you can wait until they start growing.
 Then you can easily access how much damage they have taken and only cut out the dead parts.

 - Swathe pots in bubble wrap – despite that having a greenhouse is a robust protection against cold, you still have many other palpable ways of ensuring the longevity of your vulnerable plants.
 And one of them is insulation.
 Even concrete containers can’t protect the plants fully inside – the materials cracks and frost slowly reaches the roots.
 Therefore, it is necessary to wrap the whole container together with the plant in bubble-wrap.

 How to protect plants from frost with fleece

 Horticultural or garden fleece is a lightweight, soft-textured polyester material collectively known as crop cover.
 The porous nature of fleece, which allows water and air to pass through, creates a healthier environment for plants than polythene.
 As a versatile material, fleece can protect plants from wind, frost, hail, and pests.